TagBot — audio waveform logo

 TagBot detects the show

-It reads the folder name and audio file metadata to identify the show date and match it to DMBAlmanac.
+It reads the folder name and audio metadata to identify the show date — and figures out whether it's a DMB or Phish show automatically.

 3. 03